Schema Markup for AI Search: 8 Types to Prioritize

 }

-sameAsproperty is the single most important field in Organization Schema for AI visibility.
-It creates explicit links between your website and knowledge graph entries.
-In our test, Organization Schema withoutsameAsproduced zero measurable citation lift.
+The sameAs property is one of the most important fields in Organization Schema for AI visibility.
+It creates explicit links between your website and your verified identity profiles.

 For a complete guide on building your knowledge graph presence, see our Wikidata Brand Entity Guide.